Jason Mraz: 2008–2011: We Sing. We Dance. We Steal Things.

+2012–2013: Love Is A Four Letter Word

-Love Is a Four Letter Word was released on April 13, 2012.
+Mraz released the live EP, Love Is A Four Letter Word, on February 28, 2012.
+His fourth studio album, Love Is a Four Letter Word was released on April 13, 2012.
 It reached number 2 on the Billboard 200, and the top 20 in 10 other countries.
-The lead single, "I Won't Give Up", debuted at number 8 on the Billboard Hot 100, and number 1 on the Digital Songs chart.
+The album's lead single, "I Won't Give Up", debuted at number 8 on the Billboard Hot 100, and number 1 on the Digital Songs chart.
 It charted in 15 countries in total, and in October 2013 was certified 4x multi-platinum, for selling in excess of 4 million units.
-Mraz premiered the track live during his 2011 tour, before an official version had been released.
-It began to receive a lot of attention through live performances, as well as online.
-The official lyric video gained over 2.5 million views in its first 10 days on YouTube.
+Further singles from the album were "93 Million Miles" and "The Woman I Love", but these releases were not as successful.

 Love Is a Four Letter Word was nominated for a 2012 Grammy Award for Best Engineered Album, Non-Classical.
-Mraz won a 2013 People's Choice Award for Favorite Male Artist.
-He performed at Farm Aid 2011 in Kansas City.
-In 2012 he played sold-out shows at the Hollywood Bowl in Los Angeles, Madison Square Garden in New York and the O2 Arena in London, and performed at President Barack Obama and family's lighting of the national Christmas tree at the White House; a noted Obama supporter, he has also performed at numerous other events involving Obama and Vice President Joe Biden.
+In 2012, he played sold-out shows at the Hollywood Bowl in Los Angeles, Madison Square Garden in New York and the O2 Arena in London, and performed at President Barack Obama and family's lighting of the national Christmas tree at the White House; a noted Obama supporter, he has also performed at numerous other events involving Obama and Vice President Joe Biden.
 Also in 2012, he performed "You Did It" at the presentation ceremony for the Kennedy Center's Mark Twain Prize for American Humor, won that year by Ellen DeGeneres.

+In September 2013, Mraz was featured on the Hunter Hayes song "Everybody's Got Somebody but Me", which was later certified Gold.
+The same month, he was featured on the Travie McCoy single "Rough Water".
+That year, Mraz won a People's Choice Award for Favorite Male Artist.

-Yes!
-(2014)
+2014–2019: Yes! and Know.

 Mraz's fifth studio album, Yes!, was released on July 15, 2014.
-It is his first acoustic album, and was recorded with all-female folk rock band Raining Jane.
-They had previously co-written "A Beautiful Mess" for Mraz's 2008 album We Sing.
+It was recorded with all-female folk rock band Raining Jane, with whom Mraz had previously collaborated on the track "A Beautiful Mess" for his 2008 album We Sing.
 We Dance.
 We Steal Things.
-Aside from a cover of the Boyz II Men song "It's So Hard to Say Goodbye to Yesterday", every song on Yes! was written by Mraz and Raining Jane.
-The lead single, "Love Someone", was released on May 19, 2014, with Mraz performing an acoustic version of the song for Time.
-On June 20, 2014, he released We Can Take the Long Way, a music video trilogy for the first three songs on Yes! – "Love Someone", "Hello, You Beautiful Thing" and "Long Drive".
-It premiered on the USA Today website.
+The album's lead single, "Love Someone", was released on May 19, 2014; Mraz performed the song for Time.
+On June 20, 2014, he released We Can Take the Long Way, a music video trilogy for the first three songs on Yes!, which premiered on the USA Today website.

-Waitress (2017–18)

-On September 27, 2017, it was announced that Mraz would make his Broadway debut in the musical Waitress.
-He took on the role of Dr. Pomatter on November 3, 2017 for a 10-week run.
-Sara Bareilles re-joined the cast during his run and he extended his time as Dr. Pomatter playing his final show on February 11, 2018.
-He had previously sung "Bad Idea" and "You Matter to Me" on Sara Bareilles' 2015 album (based on the show's music) What's Inside: Songs From Waitress.